Meet Our Dog Training Team

 Claire-Amy has been a member of LBDTC for 5 years and has spent 2 years teaching Obedience and Rally.
 She has also trained at The Pet Campus and Up Front Dog Training Center.
 As an LBDTC member she has volunteered at the club’s Rally, Obedience, and Agility Trials and has assisted with the club’s pet food drives.
 Claire-Amy has also entered Rally matches and trials.

-Kim is one of our newer members of LBDTC where she is currently a training assistant for the Beginner/Advanced Obedience classes.
+Kim is currently a trainer for the Obedience I/Obedience II and Introduction to Agility classes.
 Kim got her start at LBDTC completing obedience classes and obtaining CGC certifications for her dogs.

 Kim’s love for animals began at an early age first in the show arena with her horses, then onto training both Standardbreds and Thoroughbreds in horse racing.
 Although her passion for horses continued, she began competing with her Labradors and Golden Retrievers in AKC confirmation and breed competition events, also winning the 1992 Golden Retriever Eastern Grand Futurity with her golden Bailey.